HaiderMalikk/RedditJams/readme.md

 Simply provide a **Spotify playlist URL**, and RedditJams will:

-1. **Analyze your playlist** - Extracts your top tracks and artists based on popularity
+1. **Analyze your playlist** - Extracts diverse tracks and artists (top, bottom, and random) for broader coverage
 2. **Search Reddit** - Finds music recommendation posts/threads from r/music community
 3. **AI Analysis** - Uses GPT-4 to analyze both your taste and Reddit recommendations
 4. **Return Results** - Delivers 5 personalized song recommendations with Spotify links